-- 12. The methods we shall use are as follows: - a) Setting the standards for the licensing of drivers, vehicles and operators. - b) Annual licensing and routine inspection of vehicles, with appropriate follow up action. - c) Routine inspection of insurance policies and Certificates of Compliance / MOT certificates, with appropriate follow up action. - d) Checks of driver's immigration status, medical health, criminal record, driving ability, knowledge of safeguarding vulnerable passengers and knowledge of the Borough, including legislative controls. - e) Investigation of complaints with appropriate follow up action.

-- f) Liaison with the Police and other agencies regarding issues of mutual concern in relation to offences or the conduct of licensees. - g) Liaison with the hackney carriage and private hire trade by way of open meetings and the use of modern communication tools. - h) Taking enforcement and/or disciplinary action including the issue of prosecution proceedings, verbal and written warnings, simple cautions, suspension or revocation of licences for breaches of legislation or conditions. - i) Conditions added to licences. - j) The issue of guidance notes. - k) Disability awareness training - 13.
+13. a) The methods we shall use are as follows: Setting the standards for the licensing of drivers, vehicles and operators. b) Annual licensing and routine inspection of vehicles, with appropriate follow up action. c) Routine inspection of insurance policies and Certificates of Compliance / MOT certificates, with appropriate follow up action. d) Checks of driver's immigration status, medical health, criminal record, driving ability, knowledge of safeguarding vulnerable passengers and knowledge of the Borough, including legislative controls. e) Investigation of complaints with appropriate follow up action. f) Liaison with the Police and other agencies regarding issues of mutual concern in relation to offences or the conduct of licensees. g) Liaison with the hackney carriage and private hire trade by way of open meetings and the use of modern communication tools. h) Taking enforcement and/or disciplinary action including the issue of prosecution proceedings, verbal and written warnings, simple cautions, suspension or revocation of licences for breaches of legislation or conditions. i) Jointly authorise officers from other licensing authorities so that compliance and enforcement can be taken against licensees outside their area. j) Conditions added to licences. k) The issue of guidance notes.

+I) Disability awareness training

+- m) Any other training relevant to vulnerable groups such as those suffering from dementia - 14.
 When considering applications and taking enforcement action the Council is subject to the Regulatory Compliance Code, the Council's Enforcement Policy and the Code for Crown Prosecutors.